keijiota/Explicit-observation-of-motor-uncertainty/README.md

 <li>dot_optAim: theoretical optimal setting</li>
 <li>dot_endpoint: subjective optimal setting in each trial</li>
 Variables of dotsL, gauss, gaussL, uni, and uniL have the same structure above.
-L means a wide width condition. gauss and uni indicate a Gaussian probability density function and uniform PDF, respectively.
+L means a wide width condition. <br>
+gauss and uni indicate a Gaussian probability density function and uniform PDF, respectively.

 # Reference
 Ota, K., Shinya, M., Maloney, L. T., & Kudo, K. (in press).
 Sub-optimality in motor planning is not improved by explicit observation of motor uncertainty.
 Scientific Reports.